while2/d3graph/README.md

 ## Layout

-d3graph draw nodes hierarchically, with.
+d3graph draw nodes hierarchically with there topological order.
+There might be edges between nodes at the same level, while no edge will link non-neighboring levels.